Contents

 Create the Drupal Application in Duo

-2. Click Protect an Application and locate the entry for Drupal with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
+Locate the entry for Drupal with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
 Click Protect to the far-right to start configuring Drupal.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.
 You'll need the information on the Drupal page under Downloads later.

 Duo Universal Prompt